Heinrich Brandler: Expulsion and communist oppositional activities

 Cover of Gegen den Strom, official publication of the "Brandlerite" Communist Party of Germany (Opposition).

 In the fall of 1928, an event (Wittorf affair) took place in the Communist Party of Germany which ultimately led to the final break of Brandler and Thalheimer and their supporters.
 The secretary of the Hamburg organization of the KPD was found to have embezzled 2,000 marks from the party treasury for his own use.
-When accountants from national party headquarters discovered the crime, they had been threatened with expulsion from the party by party leader Thaelmann if they exposed the theft.
-The Comintern got wind of the scandal which led to a crisis in the German party with the Central Committee acting to remove Thaelmann, with Thaelmann joining in the unanimous vote.
+When accountants from national party headquarters discovered the crime, they had been threatened with expulsion from the party by party leader Thälmann if they exposed the theft.
+The Comintern got wind of the scandal which led to a crisis in the German party with the Central Committee acting to remove Thälmann, with Thälmann joining in the unanimous vote.

-This presented a threat to the faction of the Communist Party of the Soviet Union headed by Joseph Stalin, who saw in Thaelmann a reliable ally during a time of bitter factional warfare.
-As a result, the Presidium of the Comintern countermanded the German Central Committee's action, restoring Thaelmann as secretary.
+This presented a threat to the faction of the Communist Party of the Soviet Union headed by Joseph Stalin, who saw in Thälmann a reliable ally during a time of bitter factional warfare.
+As a result, the Presidium of the Comintern countermanded the German Central Committee's action, restoring Thälmann as secretary.

 In October 1928, Brandler returned to Germany against the KPD's wishes.
-The corruption of Thaelmann's Hamburg organization and its protection by the Stalin faction in Moscow was used as a pretext for Brandler and Thalheimer to issue a call for a meeting of their followers on 11 November 1928.
+The corruption of Thälmann's Hamburg organization and its protection by the Stalin faction in Moscow was used as a pretext for Brandler and Thalheimer to issue a call for a meeting of their followers on 11 November 1928.

 The Comintern, predictably, reacted with fury.
 Brandler, Thalheimer, and their associates were bitterly criticized in an open letter from the Comintern on 19 December 1928.
 Expulsion soon followed, with both Brandler and Thalheimer removed from the Communist Parties of Germany in December 1928 and from the Communist Party of the Soviet Union and the Communist International in January 1929.

 Brandler and Thalheimer gathered their supporters into a new organization called the Communist Party of Germany (Opposition) (KPO), a group which was founded at the 30 December 1928, meeting which had originally prompted the wave of expulsions.
 The group also launched a new communist opposition journal, Gegen den Strom (Against the Current).

 Throughout 1929, the KPD expelled followers of Brandler and Thalheimer, as well as so-called "conciliators" who sought a factional truce between the party's feuding Left and Right.
 Perhaps 1,000 members of the Communist Party of Germany were affected.
 These expulsions paralleled similar efforts to purge the Russian Communist Party of followers of Nikolai Bukharin, Alexei Rykov, and Mikhail Tomsky.